-Although the top and a bottom end of your engine serve two different roles, both must operate in perfect unison in order for the entire engine to work appropriately.
+Although the top and the bottom end of your engine serve two different roles, both must operate in perfect unison in order for the entire engine to work appropriately.
 Most cars use a timing belt to ensure that this unison is achieved.
 Other cars may use a timing chain for the same purpose.
-Here you can find what is a timing chain and when to replace it, how much does timing chain replacement cost at different repair services etc.
+Here you can find what is a timing chain and when to replace it, how much does timing chain replacement cost at different repair services, etc.

 In most cases, the timing chain will operate the water and the oil pump too.
 The timing chain, unlike the belt, is not an item that requires routine maintenance.
 There’s also no specific interval to replace it.

 However, it’s very clear that over time, the timing chain will stretch, lose its tension and eventually fail.
 Poor lubrication too may lead to significant wear and tear on the chain, affecting its performance significantly.
 In such cases, the only solution is to have the chain replaced.
 The average cost of timing chain replacement will range between $910 and $1,600.
 The labor costs are estimated between $550 and $1050 while parts are priced between $410 and $550.
 The price will depend on your actual car drive.

 Check out the following timing chain replacement sample costs based on several service providers from around the country.
 Keep in mind that these prices may differ from the ones in your local repair shop due to your car make, model, etc. Also, you can be sure that the cost of the timing chain replacement is incomparably higher compared with some regular maintenance services such as the price of changing oil or price of brake pads and discs replacement for example